BTC Exclusive Interview | Dr. Fan Long from Conflux: Cross-chain is a Subset of the Oracle, the Core is to Grant Real World Data Access to the Chain

 12 May, 2019

-On May 10th, Conflux Media Day, Conflux Founder and CEO Fan Long, CTO Ming Wu, and Research Director Guang Yang gathered together to introduce the recent development of Conflux and answered questions from everyone.
+On May 10th, Conflux Media Day, Conflux Founder and CEO Fan Long, CTO Dr. Ming Wu, and Research Director Dr. Guang Yang gathered together to introduce the recent development of Conflux and answered questions from everyone.

-When I interviewed Dr. Long Fan in February this year, he told me that Conflux aims to accomplish what Ethereum was not able to achieve.
+When I interviewed Fan in February this year, he told me that Conflux aims to accomplish what Ethereum was not able to achieve.
 In fact, Conflux is based on POW and realize high security while ensuring high TPS without sacrificing decentralization.
 On April 4th, Conflux launched its test-net.
 According to the official data, the current TPS is stable at 700 or higher, significantly higher than other POW-based projects, such as BTC (7TPS), ETH (15TPS), Grin (30TPS) and BCH (100TPS).

 On the media day, I asked Dr. Long Fan whether everything that can currently be done on Ethereum can be done on the Conflux main-net?
-He said with great confidence: "Conflux can do everything that can be done on Ethereum, and Ethereum’s trading volume of one whole year can be processed in one-hour with Conflux."
+He said with great confidence: "Conflux can do everything that can be done on Ethereum, and Ethereum’s trading volume of one whole year can be processed within one-hour with Conflux."

 The following is a live interview with 8BTC.